 The very word “bylaws” conjures up images of a boring document full of legal jargon too complicated for the typical parent group leader to understand.
 Rarely does a PTO member enthusiastically volunteer to write or review the group’s bylaws.
 Instead, try to look at your bylaws as a useful tool that needs to evolve as your parent group evolves.
-Your PTO may be on cruise control today, but that could change at any time.
+Your PTO might be on cruise control today, but that could change at any time.

-Having bylaws on the books helps protect the long-term integrity of the group from the unpredictability of the future.
-Because bylaws are impersonal, they take emotions out of the day-to-day operations of the group by setting the most important rules down in writing.
-When confronted with a dilemma, your parent group members can refer to their official guidelines so that decisions are made for the good of the whole organization, not influenced by personal priorities.
-The bylaws transcend individual members, so there is consistency from year to year.
+Having up-to-date bylaws on the books helps protect the long-term integrity of your group from the unpredictability of the future.
+Because bylaws are impersonal, they take emotions out of day-to-day operations by putting the most important rules in writing.
+When you’re faced with a dilemma, your parent group members can use these official guidelines so that decisions are made for the good of the whole organization, not influenced by personal priorities.
+The bylaws transcend individual members so that there’s consistency from year to year.